cs50/cs50.readthedocs.io/zoom.md

 Stop my video and audio when my display is off or screen saver begins
 </strong>
 <p>
-Check this box for privacy's sake, lest you continue live-streaming during a break.
+Check this box in Zoom for privacy's sake, lest you continue live-streaming during a break.
 </p>
 </li>